a-maldet/labelmachine/cran-comments.md

     permission to run the unmodified Program.
 The output from running a covered work is covered by this License only if the output, given its content, constitutes a covered work.
-This License acknowledges your
+This License acknowledges your rights of fair use or other equivalent, as provided by copyright law.

       You may make, run and propagate covered works that you do not convey, without conditions so long as your license otherwise remains in force.
-You may convey covered works to others for the sole purpose of having them make modifications exclusively for you, or provide you rights of fair use or other equivalent, as provided by copyright law. with facilities for running those works, provided that you comply with the terms of this License in conveying all material for which you do not control copyright.
-Those thus making or running the covered works for you must do so exclusively on your behalf, under your direction and control, on terms that prohibit them from making any copies of
+You may convey covered works to others for the sole purpose of having them make modifications exclusively for you, or provide you with facilities for running those works, provided that you comply with not control copyright.
+Those thus making or running the covered works the terms of this License in conveying all material for which you do and control, on terms that prohibit them from making any copies of for you must do so exclusively on your behalf, under your direction your copyrighted material outside their relationship with you.

       Conveying under any other circumstances is permitted solely under the conditions stated below.
 Sublicensing is not allowed; section 10